 Frankly, I like Universal Display's business model better than I do LG Display's -- LG Display is just one of many display makers in a crowded field, while Universal Display's business model allows it to better profit from the overall industrywide shift from LCDs to OLED screens.

 However, from a longer-term perspective, LG Display will probably still be around even if OLED screens are eventually replaced, while Universal Display would find it tough to prosper in such a scenario.
 That said, I wouldn't be surprised if LG Display's stock manages to significantly under-perform int the years leading up to that replacement and potentially beyond, as the display market is, quite frankly, a really tough business.

 Neither one of these stocks seems like a screaming buy to me, but now armed with a basic understanding of how each company participates in the display panel market, you should be able to pick whichever one you think is appropriate for your portfolio.

 10 stocks we like better than LG DisplayWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and LG Display wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

-Nicholas Rossolillo has no position in any of the stocks mentioned.
-His clients may have positions in the companies mentioned.
-The Motley Fool owns shares of and recommends Universal Display.
+Ashraf Eassa has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Apple and Universal Display.
+The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool has a disclosure policy.